-We demonstrated that component separation is an essential step for both lensing power spectrum reconstruction and tensor-to-scalar ratio estimation.
+We demonstrated that component separation is an essential step for both lensing power-spectrum reconstruction and tensor-to-scalar ratio estimation.
 In lensing reconstruction, component separation reduces the bias in $N_L^{(0)}$ reconstruction noise, as well as systematic biases from non-Gaussian small-scale features.
-As shown in Fig.~\ref{fig:hilc_sat_ps}, for the estimation of the tensor-to-scalar ratio, the delensed spectra are initially dominated by foreground contamination, where the cleanest frequency channels before component separation exhibit strong foreground emission that is reduced by nearly two orders of magnitude after component separation.
-We see that, the increase in reconstruction noise, $\Delta N^{(0)}_L$, for the most complex model \texttt{d12s7}, is comparable to cosmic variance limit at high multipoles.
-Therefore, we include the bias in the Wiener filtering when generating the template B-mode map in order to obtain optimal delensing efficiency and improved constraint on tensor-to-scalar ratio.
+As shown in Fig.~\ref{fig:hilc_sat_ps}, for the estimation of the tensor-to-scalar ratio, the de-lensed spectra are initially dominated by foreground contamination, where the cleanest frequency channels before component separation exhibit strong foreground emission, which is reduced by nearly two orders of magnitude after component separation.
+We see that the increase in reconstruction noise, $\Delta N^{(0)}_L$, for the most complex model, d12s7, is comparable to a cosmic-variance limit at high multipoles.
+Therefore, we included the bias in the Wiener filtering when generating the template B-mode map in order to obtain optimal de-lensing efficiency and improved constraints on the tensor-to-scalar ratio.
 For the three considered foreground models, the estimated values of $r$ from the likelihood analysis are consistent with the fiducial input value of $r = 0.003$.
 No significant bias in the mean estimated value of $r$ is observed due to residual Galactic foreground.
-We observe only a $\sim10\%$ deviation in the case of the highest-complexity model, \texttt{d12s7}, which could be due to the fact that the covariance matrix computed from purely Gaussian foreground does not fully capture the contribution of residual foreground in the delensed spectra.
+We observe only an $\sim10\%$ deviation in the case of the highest complexity model, d12s7, which could be due to the fact that the covariance matrix computed from purely Gaussian foreground does not fully capture the contribution of residual foreground in the delensed spectra.